tc39/notes/es7/2016-05/may-23.md

 MM, WH: Agree.

-AR: You could have arbitrary side effects in computed property names or property values!
+ARB: You could have arbitrary side effects in computed property names or property values!

 MM: If the feature was recently deployed, then the code that's using the feature is generally code that's still being maintained.